about

 In 2014, they curated the exhibition The Militant Image – Picturing What Is Already Going On with Camera Austria, Graz, and conducted the workshop Researching the Militant Image as part of steirische herbst Academy 2014.
 Accompanied by the publication, The Militant Image Reader in 2015 by Edition Camera Austria.

-In July 2015, they held a research residency at the EXPO in Milano, Italy 2015, which led to the photoessay States
+In July 2015, they held a research residency at the EXPO in Milano, Italy 2015, which led to the photoessay States of no exception, Expo 2015 in Milano, for Mega-Event Cities, Public 53, Toronto, in 2016.

 In 2017 they realised The Vienna Model in Vancouver – the exhibition “The Vienna Model: Housing for the 21st Century was brought to Vancouver on the initiative of Sabine Bitter and Jeff Derksen (Urban Subjects) at MOV, Museum of Vancouver, and framed by various events, lectures, and debates amongst others at Western Front, Simon Fraser University, and City Hall, Department for Housing, Vancouver.